LeKhang97/RNA3DGraphclust/README.md

                         Clustering algorithm.
 Either: G (Girvan-Newman); M (Markov); L (Louvain); H (Hierachical-based))
 ```

 - Each algorithm has its default parameters.
-For example, if you want to check the MeanShift, type ```python3 ./Clustering.py M -h ``` for details.
-You can also change the parameters, in this case is the bandwidth (-b), by following: <br>
+For example, if you want to check the Markov clustering, type ```python3 ./RNA3DGraphclust.py M -h ``` for details.
+You can also change the parameters, in this case is the epsilon (-e), by following: <br>
 ``` python3 RNA3DGraphclust.py -i infile -v -a M -o outfile M -e 5```

 ### Notes